ology/techn.ology.net/blog/2023/06/05/querying-a-music-theory-database/index.markdown

 Enter Perl!

-With Perl and the excellent [Music::Scales](https://metacpan.org/pod/Music::Scales) module, I was able to generate every single fact about every single note of every single mode, on the fly, and save this in a Prolog database.
+With the excellent [Music::Scales](https://metacpan.org/pod/Music::Scales) module and mode properties data-structure (shown below), I was able to generate every single fact about every single note of every single mode, on the fly, and save this in a Prolog database.

 This is done with a data structure holding every mode (7) and every property (also 7 of them) of that mode.
 Example: